-It’s an illustration of the strength of modern Turkish hospitality talent, the work of a local architect, a local designer, and a local boutique mini-chain par excellence.
+Both the aesthetics and comforts are perfectly balanced, thanks to the creative intelligence of the House Hotel Karakoy’s designers.
+And to reflect the strength of modern Turkish hospitality talent, the House pooled the work of a local architect and a local designer, to launch a local boutique hotel par excellence.

 There’s an in-house art curator tasked with showcasing an impressive collection of local art, and the lobby bar and restaurant acquit themselves admirably, serving contemporary Turkish cuisine in a stylish, inviting environment.